 BBC reports on the great number of Americans living overseas renouncing their US citizenship due to USA taxes filing requirements.

 Renouncing your citizenship is no small feat even if you weren’t born in the US.
-In this article we share some emotional stories of people that decided to renounce their US nationality.
+In this article, we share some emotional stories of people who decided to renounce their US nationality.

 “I was an American citizen, and I have spent most of my time in Europe for the last 12 years.
 The bizarre financial rules in the US did make the decision to renounce easier.
 The American government with laws like FATCA (Foreign Account Tax Compliance Act) treats non-criminal citizens abroad like tax-dodgers and limits Americans’ financial situation when living abroad, as many local banks don’t want to deal with these regulations.”